ClaireXie/edgeGuidedSDSP/README.md

 2. ANN (https://www.cs.umd.edu/~mount/ANN/), *optional* for a more efficient k-nearest neighbor search implementation.
 The source code of ANN is included in funs/ANN/.
+We have provided with a Matlab wrapper for ANN library.
 This feature is enabled by default.
 To disable it, simply set line68@mainCode/mrfLearning.m:
 	useANN = 1;
 to
 	useANN = 0;

-Run make.m to compile the mex file.
+Then run make.m to compile the mex file of the ANN wrapper.

 How to Use the Code